MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

     \end{bmatrix}
 \end{equation}

-The <xref:microsoft.quantum.primitive.y> operation implements the Pauli $Y$ operator.
+The <xref:microsoft.quantum.intrinsic.y> operation implements the Pauli $Y$ operator.
 It has signature `(Qubit => Unit : Adjoint, Controlled)`.
 It corresponds to the single-qubit unitary: